hooyuser/Riemann_surfaces/Riemann_surfaces.typ

   divisor of this form is called a #strong[principal divisor] on $X$.
 The set of principal divisors on $X$ is denoted by $op("PDiv") lr((X))$.
 ]

-#definition[Degree of Principal Divisors on Compact Riemann Surfaces][
+#proposition[Degree of Principal Divisors on Compact Riemann Surfaces][
   Let $X$ be a compact Riemann surface and $f$ be a meromorphic function on $X$.
 Then $deg lr((upright(d i v) lr((f)))) = 0$ and $ op("PDiv") lr((X)) subset.eq op("Div")^0 lr((X)) . $
 ]
 #definition[Picard group][